arnogranier/cppCNN/README.md

 You can find the proposed subject together with a brief introductive survey of CNN's theory here : [Subject](https://www.cjoint.com/doc/19_01/IADnLhx7Ve0_Arno-Granier-sujet.pdf)

-Currently training at 98% on a dirty implementation of LeNet after 10 epochs.
-(LeNet is a classical architecture for OCR introduced in _LeCun, Y., Bottou, L., Bengio, Y., & Haffner, P. (1998).
+Currently training at 98% on LeNet architecture (LeNet is a classical architecture for OCR introduced in _LeCun, Y., Bottou, L., Bengio, Y., & Haffner, P. (1998).
 Gradient-based learning applied to document recognition.
 Proceedings of the IEEE, 86(11), 2278-2324._ [pdf](http://www.dengfanxin.cn/wp-content/uploads/2016/03/1998Lecun.pdf)

 ## To-do list: